ISDuBA/ISDuBA/docs/keycloak.md

  * source-manager

 An overview of roles can be found within [the roles documentation](./roles.md).
-There roles need no further changes to function after creation.
+The roles need no further changes to function after creation.
+A user can be assigned a role via the `role-mapping` tab of the user management tab.

 ## Groups
 Which advisories any given user can access is regulated by their keycloak groups.
 Group access rights are additive, meaning a user has all rights of every group they are part of.